monkeykju/mod-auth-config-mgr/README.md

 ## Dependencies

-This busmod requires a JDBC with MySQL Driver to be running to allow searching for usernames and passwords.
+This busmod requires mod_postgres_mysql to be running to allow searching for usernames and passwords.

 ## Name